It’s time for a heart-to-heart. I do appreciate your questions. I do. But I find myself giving the same answer over and over and over:

 When you don’t make quota.
 When you fail to get a bonus . . . are you going to blame your customers for not taking your calls or returning your emails?
 Or are you going to DO something about it and put forth a better effort?

 The reality is that most of you will read this . . . nod your head in agreement, “mmm hmm” . . . and then keep on charging on with the same, ineffective messages and getting the same unsatisfactory results.

-If you’re one of the handfuls who decide to really ramp up your efforts and create compelling, value driven messages, this is good news for you.
-Your competitors who are still selling like it’s 1989 . . . blending in with the rest of the sales herd – and are handing you an incredible advantage.
+If you’re one of the handfuls who decide to really ramp up your efforts and create compelling, value-driven messages, this is good news for you.
+Your competitors are still selling like it’s 1989 . . . blending in with the rest of the sales herd – and are handing you an incredible advantage.

-Until next time, stop hoping, start SELLING (with improved messages)!
+Until next time, stop hoping, and start SELLING (with improved messages)!

 PS – There is still time to radically improve your messaging and impact 4th quarter sales results.
 Our 4th Quarter “Power Blitz” training and call sessions coach sales teams on how to create and use value-based, compelling messages to connect and progress prospects forward in concentrated call campaigns.
 Contact us to increase your short-term and long-term results.